-Since their start with a single roastery over 45 years ago, the company has grown to 2,500 retail stores and c.
-10,000 express machines in over 35 countries.
+Since their start with a single roastery over 52 years ago, the company has grown with more than 2,500 retail stores and 15,000 express machines in over 35 countries.
 Costa Coffee is headquartered in the United Kingdom and employs 35,000 people globally.
 The company’s state-of-the-art roastery in Basildon, Essex produces 45,000 tonnes of coffee a year, and uses only the best 1% of the world’s coffee beans to ensure quality in every cup.

 “One of the things that Costa Coffee has always wanted to do is disrupt the coffee market.
-We see ourselves as saving our customers from drinking mediocre coffee,” says Kate Seljeflot, Costa Coffee’s Chief People Officer.
+We see ourselves as saving our customers from drinking mediocre coffee,” says Andy Ratcliffe, Costa Coffee’s Head of Global People Shared Services.
 One of the ways Costa Coffee has done this is by expanding outside of the traditional retail model with express machines, delivery, in home and ready-to-drink products, making it the total coffee company.
 This ensures that customers can interact with Costa Coffee in the way that fits best with their daily lives.

 In 2018, Costa Coffee was acquired by Coca-Cola – the world’s largest beverage company.
 This provided a new opportunity for the company to expand its global reach.

-“Our ambition for Costa Coffee is to be the world's best-loved coffee brand,” says Seljeflot.
-“We are aiming to double the size of our business in the next couple of years.
+“Our ambition for Costa Coffee is to inspire the world to love great coffee,” says Ratcliffe.
+“We are aiming to grow the size of our business in the next couple of years.
 We have spent the time since the acquisition refining our strategy and planning how we get to the next level.”

 This new growth target presents Costa Coffee with the challenge of scaling its workforce quickly enough to keep pace with the expansion.
-For Seljeflot, it’s all about how the company can develop and grow its employees and leaders, to have a sound foundation to build on.
-“I don't want my team to spend their time worrying about the mechanics of whether we can hire people, pay people, promote people, deliver learning to people.
-I want my team out there growing our people and our business.”
+For Ratcliffe, it’s all about how the company can develop and grow its employees and leaders, to have a sound foundation to build on.
+“We don't want the team to spend their time worrying about the mechanics of whether we can hire people, pay people, promote people, deliver learning to people.
+We want the team out there growing our people and our business.”

 The people who handcraft coffee and deliver customer service to Costa Coffee customers every single day are the beating heart of the brand.
 It's their skill, dedication, pride and passion on which the brand and customer loyalty are built.
 With stiff competition in the retail market, Costa Coffee differentiates itself through service.